-1.23 Test Planning
+1.23 Verification Planning

-Test support and planning are captured in the GENESYS repository using the TestActivity and TestItem classes.
+Test support and planning are captured in the GENESYS repository using the VerificationActivity and TestItem classes.
 These classes are analogous to the Function and Item classes.
 From a behavioral perspective, there is no difference among these classes.
 There are some attribute and relational differences, however.
-Overall and individual test planning in GENESYS begins with defining major test threads for the system and culminates in an integrated behavior view of the test activities for the system, subsystem, etc. For the program or project, a top-level TestActivity should be defined and associated with a VerificationEvent using the accomplishes (accomplished by) relation pair.
-The TestActivity represents the totality of testing needed to satisfy the test objectives of the program/system represented by the associated VerificationEvent.
-The root TestActivity may be decomposed (hierarchically) into all of the activities needed to satisfactorily define the test plan for the program/system.
-A TestItem is an input to or an output from a TestActivity.
-TestItems are the control indicators or measurables associated with a TestActivity, i.e., test data.
-A TestActivity is established by a Requirement.
+Overall and individual test planning in GENESYS begins with defining major test threads for the system and culminates in an integrated behavior view of the test activities for the system, subsystem, etc. For the program or project, a top-level VerificationActivity should be defined and associated with a VerificationEvent using the accomplishes (accomplished by) relation pair.
+The VerificationActivity attribute behaviorType should be set to "Integrated (Root)" in order to identify that this top-level VerificationActivity represents the totality of testing needed to satisfy the test objectives of the program/system represented by the associated VerificationEvent.
+The root VerificationActivity may be decomposed (hierarchically) into all of the activities needed to satisfactorily define the test plan for the program/system.
+A TestItem is an input to or an output from a VerificationActivity.
+TestItems are the control indicators or measurables associated with a VerificationActivity is established by a Requirement.